 Afterwards he will spend eternity punishing himself for what he did and living with the memories of how it felt to be his victims as well as the horror of self-loathing.

-He will call to Christians and ask them why they did not tell him because he will be in agony and his only defence against his own self-loathing will be that nobody told him he was doing it all to himself.
+He will call to Christians and ask them why they did not tell him because he will be in agony and his only defense against his own self-loathing will be that nobody told him he was doing it all to himself.
 Even as he asks why, however, he will know it was his own choice.
 He will know he didn’t want to know then, didn’t want to believe in God, and didn’t want to do right by others.

 There is nothing more agonizing than self-loathing and nothing more bitter than guilt and regret.
 I have spent the best part of my life hating myself and trust me – the punishment we mete out to ourselves is more hellish than anything any demon could ever do us!